Sonnet 215

 Or at least rank false piety…

-For empresses sometimes have clothes.
+For empresses sometimes sport clothes.

 © Loubert S Suddaby.
 All Rights Reserved.